Cognigy/Documentation/docs/live-agent/settings/account-settings.md

 [![Version badge](https://img.shields.io/badge/Added in-v4.45-blue.svg)](../../release-notes/4.45.md)

-In Live Agent, you can configure email and push notifications, and also add audio alerts for certain types of actions that trigger notifications.
+In Live Agent, you can configure email, push, and audio notifications as well the notification sound for different human conversation events.

+### Email and Push Notifications

 {! _includes/live-agent/push-notifications.md !}

-As a user, having the **Administrator** role, you can configure **Push Notifications** and **Email Notifications** for the following events:
+You can activate push and email notifications in the **Push Notifications** and **Email Notifications** sections for the following event options:

-- When a new conversation is created.
+- A conversation is created.
-- When a conversation is assigned to you.
+- A conversation is assigned to you.
-- When you are mentioned in conversation.
+- You are mentioned in conversation.
-- When a new message is created in an assigned conversation.
+- You receive a message an assigned conversation.

-Before selecting one or more notification event options as a preset for all human agents, activate the **Enable overriding email notification preferences** setting to enable the event options for selecting.
-The configuration set here applies to all human agents of your organization account and overrides the ones of the individual agent [Profile settings](../profile-settings.md#notifications).
+To unlock the event options, activate the **Enable overriding email notification preferences** setting.
+The event options you set apply to all human agents of your organization account and overrides individual agents' [Profile settings](../profile-settings.md#notifications).

+### Notification Sound

+For audio notifications, you can configure the notification sound.
+To configure the notification sound, follow these steps:

+1. Go to **Settings > Account Settings**.
+2. From the **Sound** drop-down menu in the **Notification Sound** section, select one of the following options:
+    - **Default** — A short sound is triggered when you receive a message.
+    - **Custom** — The **Sound URL** appears.
+Enter the URL for the sound file you want to set as audio notification.
+The supported formats for the sound file are `.m4a`, `.mp3`, `.wav`, and `.ogg`.
+We recommend using a notification sound between 3 and 5 seconds.
+Longer notification sounds may overlap if you receive consecutive messages in short intervals.

 For more information, read the [Notifications](../notifications.md) documentation.